Volume: 13, No: 04 ; April-2019

 Although a classical dance form, Kathak has gone through constant improvisation with time.
 Today, the Kathak is one of the most contemporary classical dance forms in India and is often a part of Bollywood movies as an elegant dance number.

 Tornos introduces you to Kathak dance form under its many products, one of it being: ‘Bells, Beats & Ballet’.
-Here one gets to learn and appreciate the art in short sessions: (watch on Youtube)
+Here one gets to learn and appreciate the art in a short session.

 Kathak is also a part of another great product that includes family dining: Dine with Maharaja.